 Collaborate with and continue One-Stop System co-location of staff from Texas Workforce Solutions Vocational Rehabilitation Services to ensure access to services for all customers, particularly those with disabilities.

 Through contracts with the City of Austin and Travis County, WFS can offer Adult Basic Education and literacy services through a program entitled, The Workforce Education and Readiness Continuum (WERC), in partnership with local community-based organizations that provides a pathway to employment and training opportunities.

+WFSCA serves as the backbone agency for the Austin Opportunity Youth Collaborative (AOYC) which is a collaborative of CBOs, ACC and other youth serving entities to identify barriers to training and employment of Opportunity Youth.
+Our WIOA Youth contractor is an integral part of AOYC and can provide services, as are all of the CBOs at the table working to bring easier access to training and employment for Opportunity Youth.
+Through ARPA funding, WFS contracted with The Arc to provide job search and supported employment opportunities to individuals with disabilities.
+WFSCA also contracts with American Youth Works under the ARPA grant to provide training, support, case management and employment placement for Opportunity Youth.
+Our philosophy is no worker left behind and we want to ensure services are available to anyone that wishes to enter employment.
+Partner with TWC and local school districts to provide full-time Career and Education Outreach Specialists to middle and high school campuses within Travis County.
+The Career and Education Outreach Team will provide career advising, labor market data and presentations on employability and workforce readiness skills.

 Job seekers have access to meaningful employment opportunities